Toucaan/toucaan.docs/docs/environment.md

 /* and so on… */
 ```

-:::caution
+:::tip
-Remember that the desktop browser environment usually falls on the landscape axis of intrinsic design, whereas the mobile environment would fall on the portrait axis.
+Remember that a browser on a desktop usually displays on the landscape axis of intrinsic design whereas mobile displays on the portrait axis.
 :::